thesavant42/decker/README.md

 This is all super alpha early stuff It works, but it's not fast yet.

+## Features

+-- Text to Text!
+-- Text to Speech!
+--... that's pretty much it.

 ### Status: Chat Mode

 Status: MVP for Chat functionality is working